Gwydir Valley environmental water

 Four wetlands in the Gwydir Valley are listed under the Convention on Wetlands of International Importance (the Ramsar Convention):

-This map shows the location of environmental watering areas in the Gwydir valley (Gwydirmap2013.pdf, 320KB).
+View a map showing the location of environmental watering areas in the Gwydir valley (Gwydirmap2013.pdf, 320KB).

 The Gwydir wetlands are the Country of the local Gomeroi Aboriginal people, home of their heritage and important cultural sites.
 Over 160 cultural heritage sites have been recorded in the wetlands, including burial sites, scarred trees and stone artefacts.
 These wetlands were also known as a place of bountiful wild harvests.